I was going to do this as a

 5. I have fewer migraines lately.
 There is a direct correlation with number 3 - no Diet Coke equals WAY fewer headaches.
 I had to prove it to myself - after two weeks of no Diet Coke - I had two cans on a Saturday and was rewarded with a migraine that lasted 4 days!

-6. Coffee and La Croix Pure Sparkling Water, lime flavour.
+La Croix Pure Sparkling Water, lime flavour.

 I have to substitute the caffeine and carbonation with something, right?!